utexas-bwi/concert_scheduling/concert_simple_scheduler/README.rst

 Overview
 ========

+Because different systems require different scheduling policies, the ROCON design allows for multiple scheduler implementations.
+The scheduler runs as a ROS node on same master as the ROCON Conductor, services and other Solution components.

-The ``concert_simple_scheduler`` ROS_ package provides a Python implementation of a scheduler node for managing scheduler requests within the `Robotics in Concert`_ (ROCON) framework.
+The `concert_simple_scheduler`_ ROS_ package provides a Python implementation of a scheduler node for managing scheduler requests within the `Robotics in Concert`_ (ROCON) framework.
+It uses some common infrastructure packages that other scheduler implementations can use or modify

 *This implementation is still experimental.*

-Because different systems require different scheduling policies, the ROCON design allows for multiple scheduler implementations.
-This package supplies a simple fixed-priority scheduler and some common infrastructure package that other scheduler implementations can use or modify.

 ROS simple_scheduler node
 -------------------------

-The ROCON scheduler runs as a ROS node on same master as the ROCON conductor, the rocon services and other Solution components.

-This implementation provides a relatively simple fixed-priority scheduler which allocates resources within each priority on a first-come, first-served basis.
+This node provides a relatively simple fixed-priority scheduler which allocates resources within each priority on a first-come, first-served basis.

 Subscribed topics
 '''''''''''''''''